As an Amazon Associate I earn from qualifying purchases.

 Sear both sides of the steak for 2 minutes on each side.

 Then put in the oven for 6-10 minutes depending on the way you like your steak prepared.
 For more rare closer to 6 minutes.
 As soon as the steak is done put pats of butter on each steak and remove from the cast iron skillet.
+It is a really great idea to have a good meat thermometer.
+Then you will know the exact temperature of your steaks to have the best doneness.

 Then let your meat rest.
 Seriously.

-- 2 ribeye, T-Bone, filet, or New York Strip steaks, an inch or thicker
+- 2 ribeye T-Bone, filet, or New York Strip steaks, an inch or thicker

 - 1 teaspoon of steak seasoning